 Lewis & Clark Law School’s Small Business Legal Clinic (SBLC) provides transactional legal services to low-income small and emerging businesses throughout Oregon.
 The SBLC reduces legal barriers for individuals who have been historically disenfranchised, such as people of color, women and immigrants.

-The SBLC opened its doors after receiving a $100,000 grant from the City of Portland and reduced-cost office space in the Portland Development Commission’s building downtown.
-Since that time, the SBLC has received support from several large law firms, banks and other companies, private foundations, and individuals.
+The SBLC opened its doors in 2006 after receiving a $100,000 grant from the City of Portland and reduced-cost office space in downtown Portland.

 In addition to providing practical experience for Lewis & Clark law students, the SBLC provides its much-needed services to small businesses who otherwise would not have access to an attorney.
 By providing these crucial services, the SBLC helps new businesses get started off on the right foot, and helps existing businesses take their business to the next level.